What is Google Business Profile?

 - Claim your Bing and Yahoo local listings – Google Business might be the biggest player in search, but they’re not the only one.
 To really maximize your exposure to potential clients, don’t forget to claim your local Bing and Yahoo business listings.

 - Directory listings & NAP building citations – Besides setting up business profiles on Google and Yahoo, you’ll want to get your practice added to relevant directories, like the Psychology Today provider directory, as well as more local or niche directories.
 When your practice is listed in multiple directories, that means more citations – meaning that your name, address, and phone number get more online mentions.
 Citations help people to discover local businesses.
 They can also help you to go up in local search engine rankings.

 - Make sure your NAP is the same everywhere – not just on local business directories like Google Business and Yelp, but in the footer and/or header of your website, your contact page, etc. We can’t stress the importance of up-to-date and consistent NAP information enough.

 Once you’ve set up your local presence by completing your Google Business Profile and other local profiles, you’re already better off than you were.
 Local SEO can really boost your practice’s exposure in your area.
 But if you’re not sure what the next step is, or if you need a some assistance to really kick your online presence into gear, we would love to help.
 At Alford Creative, our mission is to help therapists, nonprofits, and other organizations we believe in to succeed.
 We can guide you in using the latest and most effective digital marketing tools to really take your practice to the next level.
 Do you need help with local SEO?
-Schedule a chat with Beth today.
+Schedule a chat with me today with the calendar below.